GitHub-TC/EmpyrionPassenger/README.md

 #### Help

-* / pass help: Displays the commands of the mod
+* /pass help: Displays the commands of the mod

 #### Teleport

-* / pass => Passenger set up when piloting the ship
+* /pass => Passenger set up when piloting the ship
-* / pass <Id> => Passenger set up to the structure with the <Id> - this must be in the same faction
+* /pass <Id> => Passenger set up to the structure with the <Id> - this must be in the same faction
-* / pass help => list of commands
+* /pass help => list of commands
-* / pass back => If a teleport should be counterfeit, the player can be teleported back to the position BEFORE the teleport
+* /pass back => If a teleport should be counterfeit, the player can be teleported back to the position BEFORE the teleport
-* / pass delete <Id> => Deletes all passenger information from to the ship <Id>
+* /pass delete <Id> => Deletes all passenger information from to the ship <Id>
-* / pass list <Id> => Lists all passengers from <Id>
+* /pass list <Id> => Lists all passengers from <Id>
-* / pass listall => Lists all passenger information (only allowed from moderator)
+* /pass listall => Lists all passenger information (only allowed from moderator)
-* / pass cleanup => Deletes all passenger information leading to deleted structures (only allowed from moderator)
+* /pass cleanup => Deletes all passenger information leading to deleted structures (only allowed from moderator)

 Example:
-- As a pilot of the CV 4004: / pass
+- As a pilot of the CV 4004: /pass
-- As a normal passenger of the CV: / pass 4004
+- As a normal passenger of the CV: /pass 4004

-Note: You can also be in a docked ship and register your passenger status only with the / pass command
+Note: You can also be in a docked ship and register your passenger status only with the /pass command

 ### Configuration
 A configuration can be found in the file (automatically created on first startup)

-[Empyrion Directory]\Saves\Games\\[SaveGameName]\Mods\EmpyrionPassenger\PassengersDB.xml
+[Empyrion Directory]\Saves\Games\\[SaveGameName]\Mods\EmpyrionPassenger\PassengersDB.json

 make.